 Duration of Program

-Students will be allowed 10 years to complete their initial program.
+Students will be allowed 10 years to petition to complete their initial program.
 The 10 year period will begin with the student’s initial start date at the institution.
-If a student stops out and then returns within the 10 year period, the student has the option of changing to any current program in effect or completing the original program within the original 10 year period.
+If a student stops out and then returns within the 10 year period, the student has the option of changing to any current program in effect or the student can petition to complete the original program within the original 10 year period.
 If the student does not complete the initial program within the 10 year period, the student will be required to complete the current program in effect at the end of the 10 year period, or the program in effect at the time the student re-admits to Mount Mercy after the 10 year period has expired.
 For programs leading to certification or licensure, or in cases where courses are no longer available, changes may be required earlier.

 Students are classified according to the number of semester hours earned toward the degree.
 Those who meet the entrance requirements and have earned 29 semester hours or less toward the degree are classified as freshmen.
 Students must have 30 semester hours before they may be classified as sophomores, 60 semester hours before they may be classified as juniors and 90 semester hours before they may be classified as seniors.